John Michael Ferrari: Entertainment industry

 Ferrari and Pepper Jay presently have two versions of The John Michael Ferrari Band, one which performs in the greater Las Vegas area with Nevada players and the other in the greater Nashville area with Nashville players.
-Ferrari currently performs his original songs with Dr. John Nowins aka "Sexy Sticks" on drums, Dr. David Miller aka "The Professor" on bass, Dr. Bruce Topper aka Nomad on keys, Brad Torchin or Dylan Bodley on lead guitar, and the beautiful vocalists Katie Jensen, Carol Champney, Brandi MacLaren, and/or Tarryn Aimee.
+Ferrari currently performs his original songs with Dr. John Nowins aka "Sexy Sticks" on drums, Dr. David Miller aka "The Professor" on bass, Dr. Bruce Topper aka Nomad on keys, Brad Torchin or Dylan Bodley on lead guitar, and vocalists Katie Jensen, Carol Champney, Brandi MacLaren, and/or Tarryn Aimee.

 Ferrari's previous Band, "Ferrari & Friends," entertained from 1990 through 2010, with Thurston Watts, Mack Doughtery, Pat Zicara, Katie Jensen, Norman A. Norman, Russell Watts, Al Boyd, Kenyatta Mackey, Al Vescovo, and Allison Iraheta.

 As photographer and director of photography, Ferrari worked with top models and up-and-coming filmmakers.
-His credits include the "Minor Matters" CD for the musical group "Peoples Republic" and movie posters for "Redemption" by Agenda Pictures.
+His credits include the Minor Matters CD for the musical group Peoples Republic and movie posters for "Redemption" by Agenda Pictures.

-As a director, his credits include the film "Hercules in Hollywood," the TV pilot "The Road Studio," and TV episodes for the W Network in Canada.
+As a director, his credits include the film Hercules in Hollywood, the TV pilot 'The Road Studio', and TV episodes for the W Network in Canada.

 John Michael Ferrari is Creative Producer, director, and editor, who, along with music partner Pepper Jay of Pepper Jay Productions LLC founded Actors Reporter and Actors Entertainment online magazines.
 Ferrari and Jay also founded the label, Cappy Records.

-Ferrari graced the cover of "Hollywood Weekly" with a 6-page article.
+Ferrari graced the cover of Hollywood Weekly with a six-page article.
 (February 2020.)

 Ferrari is the author of Acting with your Eyes.
-Along with Pepper Jay, Ferrari is the co-author of "Dynamic Song Performance, the Singer's Bible."
+Along with Pepper Jay, Ferrari is the co-author of Dynamic Song Performance, the Singer's Bible.

-In addition to performing for full houses, John Michael Ferrari was asked by KPFF 97.7 fm to create a semi-weekly 1/2 hour radio show, “Songwriters Perspective” where he shares songwriting and performance tips and he and Pepper Jay interview and play the music of other songwriters.
-Also Fridays, this local Pahrump, Nevada radio station has “Ferrari Fridays” playing John Michael Ferrari songs exclusively from 4:30pm - 6pm PST.
+In addition to performing for full houses, John Michael Ferrari was asked by KPFF 97.7 fm to create a semi-weekly 1/2 hour radio show, Songwriters Perspective where he shares songwriting and performance tips and he and Pepper Jay interview and play the music of other songwriters.
+Also Fridays, this local Pahrump, Nevada radio station has "Ferrari Fridays" playing John Michael Ferrari songs exclusively from 4:30pm - 6pm PST.